 We believe that each student is unique, and so learning experiences must consider the abilities, interests, learning styles, and preferred ways of expression of each student.
 At Brompton, teachers use project based instruction to create customized, engaging lessons that encourage students to apply, deepen, and extend their learning.
 The teachers assign projects that are individualized to the specific student’s needs and interests.
 Using provided online resources, teachers choose critical thinking activities, virtual field trips, independent study activities, and online activities to meet the preferred learning styles and interests of each individual student.
 Brompton believes that differentiation addresses the needs of a variety of learners in the classroom through different approaches that change instruction, assignments or assessment.
 We also believe that learning can be easily personalized by assigning enrichment and/or intervention activities according to the students’ needs and interests.
 Students have opportunities to showcase their work and are required to attend school events to present their projects to The Brompton Community.

 In addition to our academic component, we believe a well-rounded curriculum is important for our children to become outstanding adults.
-Character traits are reinforced through monthly themes our staff develops.
-Music, Art, Student Council, and 4th and 5th graders participating in “Battle of the Books” all provide a challenging, disciplined learning environment that children enjoy.
+Character traits are reinforced through The Leader in Me program.
+Music, Art, Student Council and Interact all provide a challenging, disciplined learning environment that children enjoy.
 The overall school culture at Brompton is special, too.
 Brompton students wear uniforms.
 Our teachers and parents describe Brompton as a tight knit community or family where students feel safe.
 Our involved parents meet monthly to discuss school issues, plan and run monthly social activities for the entire school, frequently work in the school or classrooms, and are encouraged to eat lunch with their children.
 In fact, one of our parents summed it up well when she said “I like knowing that my child’s classmates have parents as committed to their child’s education as I am”.